 All RDS students will choose their research language competencies in consultation with their supervisors.
-For example, students may be required to demonstrate competency in biblical languages, German, French, Latin, Logic, statistics, music theory, or the International Phonetic Alphabet, depending on their chosen field of study.
+For example, students may be required to demonstrate competency in biblical languages, German, French, Latin, Logic 1, Statistics, music theory, or the International Phonetic Alphabet, depending on their chosen field of study.
+(Statistics is required for all School of Educational Ministry Ph.D. students.)

-To meet this requirement, students must show proficiency in Modal, Symbolic, and Quantification Logic.
+1To meet this requirement, students must show proficiency in Modal, Symbolic, and Quantification Logic.
 Critical Thinking, or an equivalent introductory class in Logic, is a prerequisite for Intermediate Logic.